projectara/greybus-spec/source/special.rst

 The AP Module uses this operation to inform the Interface of an upcoming pulse-train of TIME_SYNC strobes.
 The 'count' parameter informs the Interface of how many TIME_SYNC strobes will be issued.
-The range of the count variable is from 0..7 with an implied +1 yielding an effective range of 1-8 TIME_SYNC strobes.
+The range of the count variable is from 1..4.
+The 'frame_time' parameter informs the Interface to immediately seeds its frame-time to a value given by the AP.
 The 'strobe_delay' parameter informs the Interface of the expected delay between each TIME_SYNC strobe.
+The 'refclk' parameter informs the Interface of the required clock rate to run its frame-time tracking counter at.

 A later operation initiated by the AP will inform the Interface of the authoritative frame-time at each TIME_SYNC strobe.